Joupow/Joupow/README.md

 # Hi, I'm Julien 👋

-**Systems & Network Administrator  ·  Career Transition  ·  Hands-on labs · Security Focus**
+**Systems & Network Administrator  ·  Career Transition  · Security Focus**
 Based in Lyon, France · Open to apprenticeship and entry-level opportunities

 I build and test infrastructure to understand how it behaves in practice.